ViniciusMargotti/ApiGatewaySeed/README.md

 # ApiGatewaySeed
   Zuul Server is an API Gateway application.
 It handles all the requests and performs the dynamic routing of microservice applications.
 It works as a front door for all the requests.
-It is also known as Edge Server.
+It is also known as Edge Server, belongs to the project https://github.com/users/ViniciusMargotti/projects/6

 # Dependencies
 JDK 8+